dxw/opsgenie-tools/README.md

 acknowledged.
 This gives a rough estimate of the TOIL owed so that the Line manager can be told how much the person should have claimed for their week.
 This currently underestimates for the first line person if the alert was escalated.

+### next-oncall.rb

+A script to work out when a given user is next on call for given schedule and rotation.
+These are set as environment variables the same as for oncall-hours.rb.
+It will output the date the user is next on call.